fsouza/autoflake8/README.md

 *autoflake8* removes unused imports and unused variables from Python code.
 It makes use of [pyflakes](https://pypi.org/project/pyflakes/) to do this.

-By default, autoflake8 only removes unused imports for modules that are part of the standard library.
-(Other modules may have side effects that make them unsafe to remove automatically.)
-Removal of unused variables is also disabled by default.

 autoflake8 also removes useless ``pass`` statements.

 It's a maintained fork of [autoflake](https://github.com/myint/autoflake).